 Speaking and Presentation Requests

-Bethany enjoys talking about her life’s testimony-building experiences.
-She also loves to teach and present on all topics to all age groups.
+Bethany enjoys teaching and presenting on all topics to all age groups.
 True to her moniker, all her speeches and presentations, no matter the topic, focus on THE DOCTRINE: the fundamental unchanging truths of the Gospel of Jesus Christ.

 All music, text, art, video, and other proprietary content on this site is copyrighted by Bethany Tolley but may be copied, shared, used, and performed for personal, church, or other non-profit incidental use.
 Any other personal or commercial reproduction for profit is prohibited.
 To use any content for personal or commercial reproduction for profit, please contact Bethany via her Facebook page to request licensing information.